-However, the business comes with risks and if you’re planning to make this your side hustle, research is your friend. ⚠️
+However, the business comes with risks, and if you’re planning to make this your side hustle, research is your friend. ⚠️

 68. Find Bugs in Other People’s Websites 🧐

-Who knew that coding can make that cash register ring?
+Who knew that coding could make that cash register ring?
 Big corporations pay big money to have people hunt down bugs in their websites as this can interrupt customer experience or leave them open to data breaches, potentially losing them profits and customers.